SaidNivek/Game_Glutton/README.md

 - Create an account/login using Google/etc.

 If logged in:
+- Add a game to a personal collection of games from the game's detail page
+- Add a game to a personal collection from a user detail page
+- Remove a game from their collection from the game's details page
+- Remove a game to a personal collection from a user detail page
 - Write reviews to a game
 - Delete reviews from a game
 - Like a game